Liioooo/lio-spa/docs/templating.md

 ```html
 <button (click)=${this.handleClick}>Click Me!</button>
 ```
-`handleClick` should be a function implemented in the Controller-Class.
+`handleClick` must be a function implemented in the Controller-Class.

 When the event is fired, change-detection for the entire application is run, in order to reflect varibale changes in the DOM.
 If you want to prevent this, you can do it by adding 'noChangeDet' to the event: